 The overall project management as outlined in the Project Document has to a great extent been effective, especially due to the quality of execution by UNDP, working together with key stakeholders.
-It was designed with a well thought implementation structure which involves all stakeholders at the local and national levels.
+As delineated in the Project Document, it was designed with a well thought implementation structure which involves all stakeholders at the local and national levels.